The Five P’s For Yellowstone National Park

 Oh, and bring chapstick.
 You will thank us later for doing so.
 Just saying.

 Stay on the path.
 We could just leave it there, but for the sake of a little more in-depth content, expansion is warranted.
-Around most of the major attractions, there are paths or boardwalks.
+Around most of the major attractions in Yellowstone National Park, there are paths or boardwalks.
 Understand these allow us park visitors access to geysers and such without falling through the crust into 180+ degree mud and water.
 That would make for a bad day.
 It also allows the natural features of the park to stay…well…natural.
 You can imagine what 4 million sets of footprints a year would do to a fragile ecosystem.

 A prime example of this is around the Excelsior Geyser Crater.
 Walking past this amazing pool took some time as numerous people were taking pictures.
 It was also very windy the day we were there, so even more caution was required.
 Additionally, it was part of the route to the Grand Prismatic Spring, so the foot traffic was heavy.
 Being in a hurry here could be very dangerous considering the water is roughly 200 degrees!
 Don’t be too freaked out though.
 There was a railing to prevent such catastrophes.